David Tartakover

-Biography
+Background

-David Tartakover was born in Haifa in 1944.
+David Tartakover was born in Haifa on 29 January 1944.
 His father, Dr. Jacob Tartakover, was a lawyer.
-His mother, Alexandra Shulamit Tarkatover (originally Gluckstein), was a teacher and the sister of Tony Cliff.
-When he was four, the family moved to Jerusalem, where he attended high school.
+His mother, Alexandra Shulamit Tarkatover (née Gluckstein), was a teacher and the sister of Tony Cliff.
+When he was four, the family moved to Jerusalem, where he attended the Hebrew University High School.
 Between 1962 and 1964, he served in the Israel Defense Forces in the Paratroopers Brigade.
-He later fought as a reservist in the Yom Kippur War in 1973.
-Tartakover studied at the Bezalel Academy of Arts and Design, and is a graduate of the London College of Printing.
+He later fought as a reservist in the 1973 Yom Kippur War.
+Tartakover studied at the Bezalel Academy of Arts and Design, and was a graduate of the London College of Printing.

+Tartakover died from complications of Parkinson's disease on July 29, 2025, at the age of 81.

 Artistic career

-Since 1975, Tartakover has operated his own studio in Tel Aviv, specializing in various aspects of visual communications, with particular emphasis on culture and politics.
+In 1975, Tartakover opened a studio in Tel Aviv specializing in various aspects of visual communications with an emphasis on culture and politics.

-From 1976, Tatakover has been a senior lecturer in the Visual Communication Department of the Bezalel Academy, is a member of Alliance Graphique Internationale (AGI), has been a president of the Graphic Designers Association of Israel (GDAI).
+From 1976, Tartakover was a senior lecturer in the Visual Communication Department of the Bezalel Academy, was a member of Alliance Graphique Internationale (AGI), and was a president of the Graphic Designers Association of Israel (GDAI).

-He has established a reputation for a series of politically provocative self-produced posters, some at the time of Rosh Hashanah (the Jewish new year).
-His compositions are driven more by content or themes than by high aesthetics.
-He has described his work as a "seismograph" and "a way of reacting to events... to alter opinions and attitudes".
+He established a reputation for a series of politically provocative self-produced posters, some at the time of Rosh Hashanah (the Jewish new year).
+His compositions were driven more by content or themes than by high aesthetics.
+He described his work as a "seismograph" and "a way of reacting to events... to alter opinions and attitudes".

 Tartakover designed Peace Now's logo in 1978.
 The logo emerged from a poster created by Tartakover for a mass rally, held in what is now Rabin Square in Tel Aviv on April 1, 1978, titled "Peace Now."
 It became the name of the organization, the first political bumper sticker in Israel and it is still one of Israel's most popular stickers.
 Tartakover, commenting in 2006, said "The movement activists liked the logo, [b]ut they thought there should also be a symbol.
 I told them it wasn't needed - this is the symbol.
 It took time until they understood that this was the first political sticker in Israel."
 The logo combines two typefaces, "Shalom" (peace) in black traditional Koren Bible Type (designed by Eliyahu Koren) and "Achshav" (now) in the red headline-style Haim Type (designed by Jan Le Witt).

-He describes himself as "a local designer," meaning that the subjects he tackles concern Israel.
-He follows the mantra of Hebrew expressionist poet Avigdor Hameiri (b.
+He described himself as "a local designer," meaning that the subjects he tackles concern Israel.
+He followed the mantra of Hebrew expressionist poet Avigdor Hameiri (b.
 Andor Feuerstein): "Freedom of opinion is not a right but a duty".
 Influences on Tartakover's work stem from Gustav Klutsis, John Heartfield, Alexander Rodchenko, Ben Shahn, and Andy Warhol.
-He claims that his mentor has been comic-book artist Bob Gill and that best work is the Hebrew-lettered "Peace Now" logo.
-Tatakover is one of the most prominent Israeli graphic designers; others include Franz Kraus (1905–1998), Gabriel and Maxim Shamir (1909–1992, 1910–1990), and Dan Reisinger (1934–2019).
+He claimed that his mentor was comic-book artist Bob Gill and that best work is the Hebrew-lettered "Peace Now" logo.
+Tatakover was one of the most prominent Israeli graphic designers; others include Franz Kraus (1905–1998), Gabriel and Maxim Shamir (1909–1992, 1910–1990), and Dan Reisinger (1934–2019).